 Part of the reason for this increased competition within DTC categories is that it’s significantly easier to launch and grow a DTC company than even a few years ago.
 Platforms like Shopify make setting up an ecommerce site relatively quick and easy.
 And services like Floship can take care of shipping, logistics and returns.

-All of which lowers the barrier to entry for anyone that wants to compete with a DTC company that’s gaining traction in a space.
+All of this lowers the barrier to entry for anyone who wants to compete with a DTC company that’s gaining traction in a space.

 4. DTC Brands Offer Flexible Payment Methods